feraraujofilho/prod-staging-sync-app/README.md

 2. **Shopify Partner Account**: [Create an account](https://partners.shopify.com/signup)
 3. **Development Store**: For testing the app
 4. **Shopify CLI**: Latest version for local development
+5. **Multi-Currency Support**: For market sync with currency settings, ensure your staging store has a payment gateway that supports multiple currencies enabled (e.g., Shopify Payments or Bogus Gateway for testing)

 ## Setup